 - Transfer arrangements will maintain the academic integrity of UCW's courses and programs. - Only courses taken at recognized post-secondary institutions (public or private) or institutions/ organizations approved by Academic Council will be considered (e.g. International Baccalaureate diploma) for transfer credit. - Courses completed through non-recognized institutions or organizations and learning obtained through work and life experience may be considered for recognition through the Prior Learning Assessment & Recognition (PLAR) process for possible credit.
-Such experiences are not awarded through transfer credit. - Once transfer credit has been granted for a course from the sending institution, it cannot be used for transfer credit towards any subsequent course(s). - Only courses completed within the last 10 years will usually be eligible to be considered for transfer credit.
+Such experiences are not awarded through transfer credit. - Once transfer credit has been granted for a course from the sending institution, it cannot be used for transfer credit towards any subsequent course(s).

-- In general, transfer credit precedent decisions are valid for no more than five (5) years after which courses must be re-articulated. - Transfer credit will normally be granted for a course only where UCW offers a parallel or similar course with substantially the same content at a similar level.
-Specifically, lower level undergraduate courses (100-200) do not normally receive credit as upper level (300-400) undergraduate courses and undergraduate courses do not receive credit as graduate courses. - For undergraduate programs, courses of appropriate academic content, for which UCW does not offer a similar course, may be considered for elective credit. - Not all UCW courses are eligible for transfer credit.
-Some courses must be completed as part of the degree pathway requirements. - The following undergraduate courses are NOT eligible for transfer credit: WORK 498 or WORK 499. - The following graduate courses are NOT eligible for transfer credit: MBAR 661 and MGMT 661. - Credits earned as part of a completed Associate degree from a recognized institution in British Columbia with a GPA of 2.0 (C) or better may be eligible to transfer up to 60 credits towards an undergraduate degree.
+- Only courses completed within the last 10 years will normally be considered for transfer credit. - In general, transfer credit precedent decisions are valid for no more than five (5) years after which courses must be re-articulated. - Transfer credit will normally be granted for a course only where UCW offers a parallel or similar course with substantially the same content at a similar level.
+Specifically, lower level undergraduate courses (100-200) do not normally receive credit as upper level (300-400) undergraduate courses and undergraduate courses do not receive credit as graduate courses. - Courses of appropriate academic content, for which UCW does not offer a similar course, may be considered for elective credit. - Not all UCW courses are eligible for transfer credit.
+Some courses must be completed as part of the degree pathway requirements. - The following undergraduate courses are NOT eligible for transfer credit: WORK 498 or WORK 499.
+Course under development. - The following graduate courses are NOT eligible for transfer credit: BUSI 660, CAPS 602, MBAR 661, MENT 630, MGMT 661 and WORK 601. - Credits earned as part of a completed Associate degree from a recognized institution in British Columbia with a GPA of 2.0 (C) or better may be eligible to transfer up to 60 credits towards an undergraduate degree.